-Engineering is a broad field encompassing many different specialties.
-This growing field offers competitive pay and opportunities to work with and develop a variety of technologies.
+Engineering is a broad field encompassing many different specialties; it offers opportunities to work with and develop a variety of technologies.
 Read on to learn if a career in engineering is right for you.

 Engineers use math, science and critical thinking to develop new products, technologies and ways to make everyday life more efficient.
 Engineers typically specialize in one branch of the field, such as aerospace, electrical, nuclear or mechanical engineering.
 These professionals must be knowledgeable in math and science, and they must keep abreast of the latest technology and advancements in their specialties.